Free potential functions: Introduction

 If $f = (f[n])_{n=1}^\infty$ where $f[n]:\Omega[n]\to M_n(\C)^h$, then we write $f:\Omega\to M(\C)^h$.
 If, in addition, \begin{enumerate} \item $f(X\oplus Y) = \bpm f(X) & 0 \\ 0 & f(Y) \epm$ \item $f(S^{-1}XS) = S^{-1}f(X)S$ \end{enumerate} whenever $X = (X_1,\dots, X_g)\in \Omega[n]$, $Y = (Y_1,\dots, Y_g)\in \Omega[m]$ and $S\in \GL_n(\C)$ then $f$ is a \df{free map}.
 A free map is \df{continuous} if each $f[n]$ is continuous and \df{analytic} if each $f[n]$ is analytic.
 When $f$ is analytic, then its \df{nc directional derivative} at $X\in \Omega[n]$ in the direction of $H\in M_n(\C)^g$ is

 A basic result of free analysis \cite{HKM11,K-VV14} says a continuous free map on a free domain is analytic and

 The nc directional derivative is a Fr{\' e}chet derivative, hence it is linear in the direction of the derivative.
-By virtue of a few simple block matrix computations, the derivative map $Df:\Omega\times M(\C)^g\to M(\C)^h$ is easily seen to be free analytic and is linear in its second set of coordinates (such a map will be called \dft{free demilinear}).
-On the other hand, if we are given an analytic free demilinear map then we can ask whether it is the derivative of a free map.
+By virtue of a few simple block matrix computations, the derivative map $Df:\Omega\times M(\C)^g\to M(\C)^h$ is easily seen to be free analytic and is linear in its second set of coordinates (such a map will be called a \dft{free vector field}).
+On the other hand, if we are given an analytic free vector field then we can ask whether it is the derivative of a free map.
 This question is akin to asking when a given smooth vector field is the gradient of a smooth function.

-Our two main results provide necessary and sufficient conditions for an analytic free demilinear map to be the derivative of an analytic free map.
+Our two main results provide necessary and sufficient conditions for an analytic free vector field to be the derivative of an analytic free map.
 The first is a free analog of the Clairaut-Schwarz Theorem on the equality of mixed partial derivatives: